Pilea cadierei (Aluminium Plant) Care Indoors; Watering, Light, Humidity, Problems & Remedies

 How often should I water Pilea cadierei?

-Do not water your Pilea cadierei on a schedule to avoid overwatering which can result in yellowing leaves or underwatering which can lead to wilting and drooping leaves.
+Do not water Pilea cadierei on a schedule to avoid overwatering which can result in yellowing leaves or underwatering which can lead to wilting and drooping leaves.

-Water your Aluminium Plant thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water Aluminium Plant thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Growth is minimal during the cold season, therefore, cut down on watering to keep the soil slightly moist but do not allow the soil to dry out completely.